 Furthermore, if an employer fails to carry coverage, an employee may be eligible to collect compensation through civil action with the help of a personal injury lawyer at Laborde Earles Injury Lawyers.

 Workers’ compensation generally covers your medical bills and a portion of your wages.
 However, with a personal injury lawsuit, you may be able to recover additional compensation for the following types of damages:

-- Property damage, which includes costs to fix or replace the property of yours that was damaged in your work-related accident
+- Property damage, which includes costs to fix or replace any of your property that was damaged in your work-related accident

-- Permanent disability, including loss of bodily function
+- Permanent disability, including loss of bodily function, vision, or hearing

 - Mental anguish and emotional distress